The Tobacco Industry

 Want more proof that the tobacco industry targets college students?
 Check out these facts.

-- After the 1998 Master Settlement Agreement that ended Big Tobacco's ability to market directly to youth 17 and younger, the industry began to focus on a new and totally legal target audience - you, the 18-24 year old.
+- After the 1998 Master Settlement Agreement that ended Big Tobacco's ability to market directly to youth 17 and younger, the industry intensified its marketing efforts towards you, the 18-24 year old.1

-- The third largest cigarette company in the United States, Brown & Williamson, spends $30 million per year on bar promotions.
-1
+- The third largest cigarette company in the United States, Brown & Williamson, spends $30 million per year on bar promotions.2

 - Big Tobacco is big on sponsoring musical events they know college students are into.
-During 1999, Philip Morris sponsored 117 events at bars and nightclubs featuring groups like the Violent Femmes, Los Lobos, and Smash Mouth.
-The KOOL MIXX 2004 was a DJ competition that gave out a $10,000 cash prize.
+During 1999, Philip Morris sponsored 117 events at bars and nightclubs featuring groups like Cheap Trick, Violent Femmes, Los Lobos, and Smash Mouth.2 The KOOL MIXX 2004 was a DJ competition that gave out a $10,000 cash prize.
 Also sponsored by KOOL was the New Jazz Philosophy Tour, which, in 2006, featured Busta Rhymes, Miri Ben-Ari, and The Roots.

 - The tobacco industry spends major bucks on advertising in "alternative" papers aimed at 18-24 year olds.
-An internal document from RJ Reynolds states that the alternative weeklies are an ideal way to reach the Millenial generation because these publications are often free at coffeehouses and nightclubs - locations where this generation hangs out.
+An internal document from RJ Reynolds states that the alternative weeklies were an ideal way to reach and influence "Generation X" consumers because they are typically distributed for free at nightclubs and coffeehouses and are read by young "hipsters" and the club crowd.2

-- One study showed that 1 in 10 college students have gone to an industry-sponsored party.
-2
+- One study showed that 1 in 10 college students have gone to an industry-sponsored party.3

 It's pretty clear that Big Tobacco isn't going to give up on college students.
 So it's up to us to tell them where to go.
 For some ideas on how to help combat the industry's trend toward recruiting the college population, check out the links below: